NSinecode/Star-Dust/README.md

-Star Dust - space RPG? where you have to collect resources to stay alive
+Star Dust - space RPG where you have to collect resources to stay alive